You belong — here

 Kia Ora.
 Wanjoo.
 (Hi, welcome, I wish you wellness).

-Inviting that you let yourself exhale to welcome yourself.
+Inviting that you let yourself exhale to arrive.
 That you lean back, in order to let in.

 So that the whispers of sensation that guided you here have room to speak.

-As you read from your body and digest from your being.
+As you taste the words with your body and listen from your heart.

 Underneath the pursuit of perfection, the rush of doing, and the success of busy-ness, lays a fertile soil, rich of nutrients with all that we are seeking.